-I can’t help you with the fact that at some point the bathroom mirror will look like a Jackson Pollock painting, though.
-Mine is often spattered with homemade coconut oil soap and tooth powder, because apparently brushing teeth and washing hands can be contact sports if you try hard enough.
-(Toothbrush sword fight, anyone?)
+Does your family’s bathroom mirror look like a Jackson Pollock painting?
+Mine is often spattered with homemade coconut oil soap and toothpaste, because apparently brushing teeth and washing hands can be contact sports if you try hard enough.

-When life gets busy and you don’t want to make your own, you don’t have to settle for the toxic stuff – this brand gets an “A” from EWG and actually works.
-Now on to the recipe!
+However, when life gets busy and you don’t want to make your own, you don’t have to settle for the toxic stuff – this brand gets an “A” from EWG and actually works.

 Homemade Window Cleaner Recipe

-Pour all ingredients into a spray bottle and shake to mix.
+- Pour all ingredients into a spray bottle.

-Shake before using, then spray on surface and wipe until clean.
+- Spray on surface and wipe with a lint-free cloth until clean.